 We could have walked on and on and seen countless fields.
 There was nobody but us on the dirt road and the sun was shining pretty bad.
 My girls started whining because it was "hot and dirty" and they wanted to go home.
 What about the poetry of fields my sweets?!
 Nope.
 All they wanted was to get back.
 We turned around and got on our way.

 I had actually agreed to get back to the pier on moto taxis.
 There goes the confidence in my Thai verbal skills!
 My misunderstanding was in fact not such a bad idea because walking back would have taken at least 40 minutes and the little girls were getting tired and whimpy.
-I loaded them with my dad on the back of a bike and off they left at super slow speed on the pot-holed road.
+I loaded them with my dad on the back of a bike and off they left at super slow speed on the po

 I hopped on another one and soon enough, we re-entered the streets of the village.
 We zoomed by beauty salons, tailor shops in private houses with big hands of bananas lying by the entrance door, and bicycles.
 At last on the boat, we compared the color of our feet.
 I was by far the dirtiest, having walked quite a bit in the fields to get good shots of plants.